 Google frowns at people trying to manipulate a page’s ranking by using exact, keyword-stuffed anchor text.
 It’s best to use anchor text naturally.
-Likewise, not using anchor texts or using generic anchor text such as “click here” is considered an unhealthy SEO practice.
+Check out our blog post to learn a lot more about the proper use of anchor text.

 Create Search Engine Friendly Title tags

 A web page’s title tag is an HTML element that shows the title of a particular page.
 Title tags are displayed on SERPs as the clickable headline or title for a particular query and are crucial to user experience, SEO and social sharing.

 When creating a title tag, it’s best to make it as accurate and descriptive as you can.
 It’s equally important to make sure that the title tag is directly related to the page’s content.

 A code sample of a meta tag can be found below: